 In the meantime, have a look at our article on AML fines for the year 2020:

 Anti-Money Laundering Requirements

 There are some obligations in the laws and regulations of global and local regulators, and although they differ by region, some obligations are similar.
 Fulfilling these obligations considerably reduces and prevents money laundering risks.
-Failure to comply with these obligations is accompanied by money laundering activities and AML penalties.
-If an institution has both money laundering activities and AML penalties, the reputation and credibility fall considerably.
+Money laundering activities and AML penalties accompany the failure to comply with these obligations.
+If an institution has both money laundering activities and AML penalties, the reputation, and credibility fall considerably.
 The most basic AML obligations are as follows:

-In addition to these obligations, performing Customer Due Diligence, Enhanced Due Diligence, Adverse Media, Sanctions, and PEP Screening, Transaction Monitoring procedures in institutions that carry financial risks both ensures compliance with regulations and ensures that institutions are protected from AML penalties.
+In addition to these obligations, performing Customer Due Diligence, Enhanced Due Diligence, Adverse Media, Sanctions, and PEP Screening, Transaction Monitoring procedures in institutions that carry financial risks both ensure compliance with regulations.
+It ensures that institutions are protected from AML penalties.